VanuatuN/MM/README.md

 ![image](https://github.com/VanuatuN/MM/assets/23639320/5ac60da7-c650-4483-96f6-c79b475088dc)
 **Figure 4.** Reconstructed images (applying inverse transform with first 10 PCs) of for the different bands. <br>

+- **Kernel Principal Components Analysis** <br>

+We did all final runs and provide analytic report with KPCA methond for data decomposition, it demostrated better performance in comparison to PCA.
+Principal Component Analysis (PCA) and Kernel Principal Component Analysis (Kernel PCA) are both dimensionality reduction techniques.
+The main difference betweem those two methods is that the Kernel PCA allows for nonlinear dimensionality reduction.
+It is particularly useful when dealing with data that has nonlinear relationships, as it can capture more complex patterns.
+In this particular case we choose the kernel with radial basis function (RBF).

+- **Remarks** <br>

 Exploratory Data analysis of our choice focused on, first understanding the dataset probing the overall description of the dataset.
 Pixel sizes (data) contained in 200 bands of image were analyzed for the presence of redundancy of the data they all held.<br>

 This was achieved through the assesment of interband correlation.
 Of the first 15 bands, band1 had the weakest correlation with the remainig bands (bands2-band15), showing a very strong correlation between band2 to 15 with coefficients ranging between 0.7 to 0.9 in most combinations. <br>

 The correlation coefficients of the bands with the class (specie) column was also analyzed.
 The highest correlation coefficient was estimated to be ~ 0.23.
 Selected Bands with Correlation Coefficient >= 0.238 with the Class (Specie) Column were as follows:<br>

 | Band ID | Correlation Coefficient with the Class Column |
 |---------|----------------------------------------------|